Discovery of ignorance and the exploration loop

 Salviati Planisphere (1525)

-This small detail signals a psychological and ideological breakthrough of scientists and conquerors: they admit they’re ignorant of large parts of the world.
-So they need to go out to discover—which expands both knowledge and territory.
+That small design choice signals an ideological breakthrough shared by scientists and conquerors: they admit they’re ignorant of large parts of the world, so they need to go out to discover, which expands both knowledge and territories.

 Compounding loop: Science ↔ Capital ↔ Empire

-This is where the compounding loop forms: Science turns blank space into knowledge.
-Capitalism / capital funds exploration before there’s proof it will work.
-Empire turns discovery into durable advantage (routes, legitimacy, treaties, control).
+Here’s the loop.
+Science turns blank space into knowledge.
+Capital funds exploration before there’s proof it will work.
+Empire converts discovery into durable advantage—routes, treaties, control, legitimacy.
 And then it compounds: advantage brings more capital; more capital funds more exploration.

 What would this look like in the age of AI?

 The AI map is also mostly blank.
 We don’t fully know what models will reliably do in the wild.
 We don’t know what people will trust.
-We don’t know what becomes habit vs. novelty.
-So my hypothesis is: Enduring advantage in AI will come from teams that can own the exploration loop, rather than teams that get a single breakthrough.
+We don’t know what becomes habit versus novelty.
+So my hypothesis is: enduring advantage in AI will come from teams that can own the exploration loop, not teams that land a single breakthrough.

 Capital and infrastructure fund and enable exploration.
 Exploration produces knowledge.
 Knowledge creates power and advantage.
 Advantage attracts more capital.
 Model talent matters, but the dominant advantage comes from owning the loop (compute, data, distribution, real-world feedback).

-For example: energy access is one physical gate that decides whether capital becomes real experimentation or stays theoretical.
-Whoever secures it early can run more experiments, iterate faster, deploy more capacity, and get more real-world feedback.
+Energy access is a clear example of a physical gate.
+Whoever secures it early can run more experiments, iterate faster, deploy more capacity, and earn more real-world feedback.
 That can translate into higher quality, broader distribution, more revenue, stronger habits, and then more capital to secure more infrastructure.

 OpenAI × Microsoft is the industrial-scale version: capital, compute, distribution, and governance intentionally linked.
 Microsoft has explicitly described a “multiyear, multibillion dollar” investment partnership, and the relationship is designed around turning frontier exploration into real-world deployment at scale.

-Midjourney is the tight-loop version: a small but mighty team exploring a narrower knowledge gap (what people want in images / taste).
+Midjourney is the tight-loop version: a small but mighty team exploring a narrower knowledge gap (what people want in images and taste).
 They built a capital loop through subscriptions (steady funding to buy compute and keep iterating).
-Importantly, they built distribution and feedback through a community workflow (Discord), and as they moved into more compute-intensive territory (video), they explicitly priced it as much more expensive than images.
+Importantly, they built distribution and feedback through a community workflow (Discord), and as they moved into more compute-intensive territory (video), they emphasized that video generations cost significantly more GPU time than images.

 Photo by NEOM on Unsplash